SUHAN-SHETTY/WARRIOR-S-EYE-AUTONOMOUS-ROBOT-FOR-SITUATIONAL-AWARENESS-AND-SAFETY/README.md

 PIR Sensor
 DC motor driver and DC motor

-Here we have gone with CNN for image classification, We are using ResNet50 pretrained model for the user interface a simple interface was built using kivy(python).
+Here we have gone with CNN for image classification, We are using ResNet50 pretrained model and for the user interface a simple interface was built using kivy(python).